-For many of us the 2016 season is wrapping up or perhaps you already have some snow on the ground.
-Small engine storage Today’s gasoline is only good for about thirty days.
-So you’ll need to either run your small engines out of gas or add a fuel stabilizer to a full tank of gas.
+Now that we’re in the winter months it’s vital to properly store your equipment.
+Today’s gasoline is only good for about thirty days.
+So you’ll need to either run your small engines out of gas or add a fuel stabilizer to a full tank of gas

 For more efficient trimming I endorse the use of a square trimmer line.
-It cuts faster and cleaner then the conventional round line.
-There’s also a star shaped trimmer line.
+It cuts faster and cleaner than the conventional round line.
+There’s also star shaped trimmer line.

 Dallisgrass vs Crabgrass.
-If I had to contend with either one I’d choice the Crabgrass.
+If I had to contend with one, I’d choice the Crabgrass.
 Currently they aren’t any decent products on the market to control Dallisgrass.
 Other than Roundup, which may harm your fescue.

 Had the opportunity to visit Kings Hydrofarm just outside of Knoxville, TN.
 Have plans to start a page dedicated to hydroponics.
 It’s a fascinating science!